 How can I choose?
 A quiet monastery in Bhutan, child monks lighting candles nearby, the musty but reassuring smell of peace resting on my shoulders.
-Or getting lost in the twisting lanes of Venice Island, Khan el Khalili or Old Damascus.
-Or sitting in an outdoor bathtub, gin in hand, overlooking the Zambesi.
+Or getting lost in the twisting lanes of Venice Island (Italy), Khan el Khalili (Egypt) or Old Damascus (Syria).
+Or sitting in an outdoor bathtub, gin in hand, overlooking the Zambesi (Africa).

 But I pick Libya.
 Ruined sites so untouched you can almost hear voices in markets, chariot wheels on stone and crowds cheering in amphitheatres.
 And the warm, kind-hearted, generous people desperate to ensure we had a great experience in their homeland.

 Nowhere compares to the vast wilderness of Antarctica, a place I recently returned from.
 So remote, so cold and so surreal!
 Surrounded by hundreds of penguins, glaciers everywhere – the place is so serene.
 You can expect experiences unlike any other – whales swam directly under our boat, Gentoo penguins waddled beside me, and Leopard seals lay resting in front of us preparing for the cold months ahead.

 I’ll never forget the first time it started snowing when I was standing in the streets of Banff, Canada.
 As an Aucklander I had never been in snowy weather before so when it started, I felt like such a little kid!
 I wanted to lie down and make a snow angel but our tour guide said it was too wet!
 I remember waking up in Banff and looking out the window, the street had been bare the day before and now it was a winter wonderland!
 We went on a snow shoe hike and it was so beautiful, we had hot chocolate and made maple taffy on the snow and I felt like I was in Narnia.